 AIA falls under category eight (8) of the Aerodrome Category (ICAO Index).

-There are thirty-three (33) AIA firefighters, who are trained through various local and international institutions including College of the Rockies in British Colombia, Warren County Career Center in Ohio, Institution of Fire Engineers in England and Fire Emergency Services Training Institute (FESTI) in Canada.
+There are thirty-three (33) AIA firefighters, who are trained through various local and international institutions including College of the Rockies in British Columbia, Warren County Career Center in Ohio, Institution of Fire Engineers in England and Fire Emergency Services Training Institute (FESTI) in Canada.
 Four (4) of our firefighters are also experienced medics.

 Our three (3) Oshkosh Striker fire fighting vehicles at AIA each carries 3,300 gallons of water, 420 gallons of Aqueous Film Foaming Foam (AFFF) and 450 pounds of dry chemical (purple-k).
 As it relates to the discharge rate, AIA’s bumper turret trucks discharge 300 gallons of water per minute while the roof turret trucks discharge 1250 gallons.